Category Archives: Druse and Poker Chips

 I went further down the wall from him and found a few small pockets like this one…

-and here is a video of Chuck hammering that boulder pocket and talking to Abbi at the same time…he was multi-tasking…
+and Chuck was hammering that boulder pocket and talking to Abbi at the same time…he was multi-tasking…

 Abbi and I started taking a look at the pockets along the base of the far wall on the other side of the big water hole, I told her to check out the bigger pocket that I had worked at the end of the day before, and take home some of those big bubbly druse clusters that resembled the grape agate clusters you see for sale from Indonesia…the gray in the pocket resembled the purple color of the grape agate…so she was checking out that pocket and I was working the pocket where the yellow rain jacket is sitting to her right…it was raining when we arrived so we wore our rain gear for maybe ten minutes, then it became so humid we had to take it off…I left my camera in the truck due to the rain…

-We left about an hour later, stopped off at Missouri Hick for some great BBQ, Abbi felt here stomach had returned to normal by then and then we hit the hay, completely drained of all energy by the time we got back to town.
+Soon after we jumped on 44 at Rolla but stopped off at Missouri Hick for some great BBQ, Abbi felt her stomach had returned to normal by then and then we hit the hay, completely drained of all energy by the time we got back to town.
 Abbi headed for her home in Nashville the next morning after a good night of rest…she decided she was going to check into the KETO diet that I have been on and lost 30 lbs from in the past year, it`s alot easier to maintain and go by.
 Good luck Abbi, think you will love the results as much as I did and do !!

 Secret Spot Quarry on my Birthday